 As much as I hated to leave my house, and eventually my husband, I knew I had to let go.
 Only then would I have room for good things to follow.
 I now have a loving husband, a house I love (it's perfect for us), and a little "Elfery niche" for our young grand-daughter (and me, of course).
 But there's no fireplace for those logs.

 Although I'd left the house behind and moved on, I hadn't realized I still had a bit of unfinished business concerning it.
-I happened to be visiting the area while on vacation last month.
+I happened to be visiting the area while on vacation recently.
 "Might as well see how my house is doing," I said to myself.
 That's when a sort of miracle occurred.

-As luck (?) would have it, the owner of the house caught me looking at her house and invited me in.
+As luck or destiny would have it, the owner of the house caught me looking at her house and invited me in.
 She took me through the downstairs, showing me the beautiful changes made by her and previous owners.
-She was very interested in learning some of the history of the place, and I filled her in.
+She was very interested in learning some of the history of the place, and I happily filled her in.
 With my heart beating, I finally asked, "Does there happen to be a little play space under the stairs?

 "Oh, yes!" she replied.
 "Do you want to see it?"
 Of course I did!
 To my relief, there was no evidence of big dogs having ruined the space.
 The wallpaper, shelving, and fireplace were all in good shape, and the little room was filed with a play kitchen and other toys.